 Victorian Gas Program

-The Victorian Gas Program has three scientific components:
+The Victorian Gas Program consisted of three key components:

 Onshore conventional gas

 There are currently no proven and probable (ready for imminent development) onshore conventional gas reserves in Victoria.

 A suite of geoscientific, environmental and technical studies provided an evidence-based estimate of prospective onshore conventional gas resources (i.e. gas that did not need to be fracked to be produced) and looked closely at the risks, benefits and impacts associated with exploration and production.